prashant-ramcharan/courgette-jvm/README.md

 ````
 ## Limitations

-* Running features in parallel using the built in JUnit test runner in the IDE
+* JUnit test notifier is not updated when using the built in IDE during parallel test execution
-  * Each feature is run using the Cucumber CLI and as a result JUnit is not notified off the test result.
+   * _Each feature is run using the Cucumber CLI and because of this JUnit is not notified off the test result.
 The workaround to this is the Courgette-JVM Execution report which lists all test passes, failures and re-runs.
+Alternatively, you can review the Cucumber reports or the results from the build tool_.

 ## Submitting Issues